chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 ## Using dplyr::full_join to manually join two datasets at a time

-Let's start with a manual, naive approach and manually join our datasets one-by-one
+Let's start with a naive approach and manually join our datasets one-by-one

 ```R
 by = c("country", "year")